-Subd.
+- Subd.
 1. The President may, after meeting and conferring, designate or redefine various academic departments and programs consistent with the university's mission and scope of academic activity.
 Departments or programs defined as of the date of execution of this Agreement shall continue to exist unless the President, after meeting and conferring with the Association, redefines departments or programs based upon the needs of the university.
 Redefinition of departments or programs shall occur no more than once each year, and shall be announced by and effective with the posting of seniority rosters on March 1.
-Such actions shall not be subject to the provisions of the grievance procedure.
+Effective July 1, 2018, redefinition of departments or programs shall occur no more than once each year, and shall be announced by February 1st and effective with the posting of seniority rosters on March 1.
+Such actions shall not be subject to the provisions of the grievance procedure. - Subd.

-Subd.
 2. Each faculty member shall be a member of at least one (1) department/ administrative unit.
 In departments where the Administration has decided not to have a chair, the department faculty may elect and propose annually a person to carry out any procedures required by this Agreement.